Code of Conduct

 Patrons whose bodily hygiene is offensive so as to constitute a nuisance to other persons shall be required to leave the building.

 Separate policies exist that govern personal computers, Internet access, use of the children’s department by adults, use of the adult department by children.

-Children's Section Policy
+Children's Section Code of Conduct